mirage/ocaml-solo5/README.md

 Downstream packages should use `pkg-config --cflags ocaml-freestanding` when compiling C code using these components and `pkg-config --libs ocaml-freestanding` during the link step.

+## Supported compiler versions

+Tested against OCaml 4.02.3 and 4.03.0.
+Other versions will require changing `configure.sh`.

+## Porting to a different (uni)kernel base layer

+Assuming your unikernel base layer is packaged for OPAM in a similar fashion to Solo5 this should be as simple as:

+1. Adding the appropriate clauses to determine the OPAM packages required and `FREESTANDING_CFLAGS` for compilation to `configure.sh`.
+2. Implementing a `nolibc/sysdeps_yourkernel.c`.

+Note that the nolibc code is intentionally strict about namespacing of APIs and header files.
+If your base layer exports symbols or defines types which conflict with nolibc then the recommended course of action is to fix your base layer to not export anything defined by "POSIX" or "standard C".